acrolinx/acrolinx-coding-guidance/topics/configuration.md

 5. In embedded integration, the same approach as in 4 can be used.
    Instead of tunneling all traffic through a proxy the secret can be used directly.
    Since no user will have access to the token on the embedded integration, this will be secure as well.
+6. In automated integrations sometimes it makes sense to use an API token created via the Acrolinx dashboard.
+   In that case you'll don't get proper user assignment and analytics might not work as expected.
+   You might have to talk to your CSM, if this kind of usage is covered by your license.

 Make sure that no hard-coded username is used for checks from different users.